priyanshukumarsinha/SchedLang/README.md

 # Lexer and Recursive Descent Parser for SchedLang

-Real-time embedded systems often require deterministic task scheduling to ensure timely and predictable task execution.
-To facilitate this, we introduce **SchedLang**, a simple domain-specific language (DSL) designed to define task schedules, priorities, and deadlines in an expressive and structured way.
+Real-time embedded systems require deterministic task scheduling to ensure timely and predictable task execution.
+To facilitate this, we introduce **SchedLang**, a domain-specific language (DSL) designed to define task schedules, priorities, and deadlines in a structured way.

 This project implements both a **lexical analyzer (lexer)** and a **recursive descent parser** for SchedLang.
-The lexer converts raw input text into a sequence of tokens, while the parser verifies the syntactic structure of the input and constructs a parse tree.
-Together, they form the foundation of a small compiler front end for real-time scheduling configurations.
+The lexer converts raw input into tokens, while the parser verifies syntax and constructs an Abstract Syntax Tree (AST).
+Semantic checks ensure tasks are valid and non-conflicting.

 ---